joesb/helios360/content/handbook/strategy/bau-world.md

 ---

-So, what are we really talking about with business-as-usual in project delivery?
-In most situations, you likely to see issues related to these areas:
+So, what are we really likely to be stepping into with business-as-usual in project delivery?

+In most contexts when taking up a new post, you're likely to see issues related to these areas:

 - **Legacy practices**
   - processes and procedures that worked for a smaller business still being used in a larger one